Society of the Faith: Faith-Craft Studio

 In 1916 the society began to make vestments to order.
 The business grew and in 1921 Faith-Craft was founded.
 From 1938 a workshop for joinery and statue work was opened in St Albans, Hertfordshire, with vestments and stained-glass being produced at Faith House.
 In 1955 Faith-Craft works moved to new premises in the Abbey Mill in St Albans.
 The post-war restoration and furnishing of St Mary-le-Bow, Cheapside from 1956 to 1964 was Faith-Craft's largest single commission; everything was made by Faith-Craft including the stained glass windows, designed by John Hayward.
 By the end of the 1960s changes in fashions in church furnishings had changed, reducing demand and the costs of running the businesses were rising.
 As a result, in 1973 the society closed down Faith-Craft.

 The Society and Eastern Churches

 The Douglas brothers had travelled in the Near East and were ahead of their time in having an interest in the Eastern Churches.
 As a result, the society had a role in the foundation of the Catholic Literature Association and the Anglican and Eastern Churches Association.
-It also supported the Nikaean Club and provided grants for visiting Orthodox theological students.
+It also supported the Nikæan Club and provided grants for visiting Orthodox theological students.